gertrude-app/web/site/app/pages/docs/keeping-users-safe.md

 - keep your home wifi password a secret
 - put your wifi on a schedule, auto-disabling at night, if your router supports it

-## Be thoughtful about other settings
+## Be thoughtful about other contexts

 If your own computers are carefully protected, that can't protect your kids from what their peers or friends might expose them to on unprotected phones or computers.
 Think very